Basic materials stocks rise

-On BSE,1273 shares were trading in green, 944 were trading in red and 107 were unchanged.
+On BSE,1592 shares were trading in green, 628 were trading in red and 92 were unchanged.

 Powered by Capital Market - Live News